musajampiereb/Genomics-and-bioinformatics-tutorials-for-students-/README.md

-# Genomics and Bioinformatics Tutorials for Students
+# Genomics and Bioinformatics Tutorials for Students & Public health professionals

 Welcome to the **Genomics and Bioinformatics Tutorials** repository!
 This repository is designed to support students in their home assignments, practical exercises, and self-paced learning in genomics and bioinformatics.
 Whether you’re new to the field or looking to deepen your understanding, these resources are crafted to help you succeed.